-Many online banks also offer certificates of deposit with rates that can top most savings accounts, as long as you are willing to have your money tied up for a certain length of time.
-You may be able to snag an APY of 3% or more if you are willing to have your money deposited for as long as five years.
-CDs have some similarities with savings accounts and it might be difficult to decide which type of savings method is best.
-Make sure you learn the pros and cons of each before making a decision.
+Many banks also offer certificates of deposit (CDs) with rates that can top most regular savings accounts, as long as you're willing to have your money tied up for a certain length of time.
+You may be able to snag an APY of more than 2% if you're willing to have your money deposited for as long as five years.
+CDs have some similarities to regular savings accounts, but they can also be more complicated.
+Be sure to read the fine print before purchasing a CD.

 Many mutual funds and ETFs have a focus on growth stocks, meaning that they search for companies with a pattern of strong revenue growth and a deep competitive advantage.
 Because of their focus on growth, these companies can offer strong returns to shareholders over time.

-Most brokerage houses offer core mutual funds focused on growth stocks, and are designed to ideally match or beat the S&P 500.
-By investing in growth-minded mutual funds, you’ll likely gain exposure to some of the largest and most well-performing public companies.
+Most brokerage houses offer core mutual funds focused on growth stocks and are designed to ideally match or beat the S&P 500.
+By investing in growth-minded mutual funds or ETFs, you’ll likely gain exposure to some of the largest and most well-performing public companies.

 Those with a long investment time horizon may be best off trying to find a single solution that tracks the overall movement of the stock market.
 This frees you from trying to guess which companies and investments will perform the best over time.

-The U.S. stock market has gone up over time, so you can avoid the work and uncertainty of “picking stocks” and simply find a strategy that mirrors the S&P 500 or another broad index.
+On average, the U.S. stock market has performed positively over time.
+You can avoid the work and uncertainty of picking stocks by simply finding a strategy that mirrors the S&P 500 or another broad index.

 International Stock Funds and ETFs

-Trying to shop for individual stocks overseas is a chore, so look to a mutual fund or ETF that offers broad exposure to international markets.
+Investing internationally can help you diversify your portfolio and help protect you when there are drops in the U.S. market.
+Additionally, you may find better stock prices and the potential for better gains over time by investing internationally.
+Trying to shop for individual stocks overseas can be a chore, so it may be best to look to a mutual fund or ETF that offers broad exposure to international markets.

-Thanks to the internet, it’s possible to make money directly off of other people’s personal debt.
-Platforms such as Lending Club and Prosper allow you to purchase loans from individuals, and even set up entire portfolios of debt with various risk ratings and interest rates.
-Potential returns from these platforms vary, depending on the risk level of the loans you invest in.
-Lending Club claims that the majority of its investors earn between 2% and 6% annually, with a median annual return of 4.6%.
+Platforms such as Lending Club and Prosper allow you to invest in consumer credit by loaning money to consumers.
+You don't loan your money directly, but you purchase notes that are spread across multiple borrower loans.
+You can even set up entire portfolios of debt with various risk ratings and interest rates.
+Potential returns from these platforms vary depending on the risk level of the loans you invest in.
+Lending Club claims that the majority of its investors earn between 4% and 7% annually.
 That’s much better than the return from your bank, and you don’t have to tie your money up for more than three years.

 If you’re an older investor and more concerned about income than growth, there are many companies known to distribute a good chunk of their corporate earnings to shareholders.

-The average dividend yield for a company in the Dow Jones Industrial Average is about 2.23%.
-This means that some dividend-producing companies can offer quarterly payouts upwards of $2 per share.
-In this case, if you have 100 shares, you might earn $200 every three months.
+These types of stocks consistently pay dividends.
+Some dividend-producing companies can offer quarterly payouts upwards of $2 per share or more.
+That means if you have 100 shares, you might earn $200 every three months.
 Depending on company share prices, this might represent a yield much higher than any bank account or bond.

-If you are confused about which dividend stocks to buy, consider a mutual fund or ETF that focuses on quality dividend producing companies.
-Well-known funds include:
+If you're confused about which dividend stocks to buy, consider a mutual fund or ETF that focuses on quality dividend producing companies.

 If you want to stay away from the stock market but still have some tolerance for risk, you can pursue solid income from bonds designed to produce high yields.
-These may be low-rated (often known as non-investment grade) bonds and come with higher interest rates in exchange for the added risk.
+These may be low-rated—often known as non-investment grade or junk bonds—and come with higher interest rates in exchange for the added risk.